MVedant21/RISC-V-Reference-SoC-Tapeout-Program/README.md

 For dff_const3.v, there are two flops. `q1=0` as long as `reset=1`.
 However, when `reset=0` `q1` doesn't immediately become `1`, rather at the next rising edge of the clk with some propagation delay as shown below. `q=1` as long as `reset=1`, acting as set rather than reset.
 However, when `reset=0`, `q` samples `q1` as `0` as there are some propagation delay for q1as shown below.
 At the next clk edge `q` samples `q1` as `1`.
 So the optimization cannot be applied.

+The image below shows the gtkwave output and the code to run the gtkwave is the same as before.

 ![Alt text](3.11.jpg)

 Below are the commmands to run synthesis.